citp/privacy-policy-historical/d/di/dis/discountflights.com.md

 © 2014 www.DiscountFlights.com

 It's easy to compare and book low cost international flights for seniors, students, military, business and special promo deals through our partners.
 Search hundreds of travel sites and find bargain air fare deals.
-Compare airline tickets from trusted consolidators offering the best deals for domestic & international [discount air flights](http://www.discountflights.com/) at your finger click.
-Search & find cheapest airline tickets from long list of value airlines and get the lowest fare!
+Compare airline tickets from trusted consolidators offering the best deals for domestic & international [corporate travel](http://www.corporateflights.com/) at your finger click.
+Search & find cheapest airfares from hundreds of airlines and get the lowest fare!
+Discover lowest prices and cheapest airfares to Boston, Bali, Argentina, Prague, Lisbon, Taiwan, Thailand, Athens, China, Malaysia, Indonesia, New Zealand, Spain, Toronto, Miami, Manchester, Milan, Egypt, Auckland, Denver, Barcelona, Brazil, Ghana, Fiji, New Orleans, San Diego, Ireland, France, Italy, Las Vegas, New York and thousands more from hundreds of travel sites.